stappersg/vBook/src/reference/vSL/api/Delivery.md

 # Delivery
+## Those methods are used to setup the method of delivery for one / every recipient.
 <details><summary>deliver(rcpt)</summary><br/> Set the delivery method to deliver for a single recipient.
  After all rules are evaluated, the email will be sent to the recipient using the domain of its address.